 Q: What job can I get with a degree in Metallurgical Engineering?

-A: Graduates can work in industries such as oil and gas, aerospace, manufacturing, mining and automotive.
+A: Graduates can work in industries such as oil and gas, aerospace, manufacturing, mining, and automotive.

 Q: Can I switch from Mechanical to Metallurgical Engineering?

-A: Yes, provided you meet the transfer requirements and course prerequisites of the university.
+A: Yes, provided you meet the transfer requirements and course prerequisites of the University.

 Q: Is the course offered in private universities?

 A: Yes.
-Afe Babalola University is one of the private institutions offering the course.
+Afe Babalola University is one of the private Institutions offering the course.

 Q: What JAMB score should I aim for?

-A: A score above 220 gives you a better chance in competitive institutions.
+A: A score above 220 gives you a better chance in competitive Institutions.

 Leave a Comment